-- By 21 November the Universities respond to the research proposals via the E.MA Fellows on availability of supervision.
-Responses can be ‘yes’ or ‘no’ and need to be motivated with one short sentence.
+By the end of November the Universities respond to the research proposals via the E.MA Fellows on availability of supervision.
+Responses can be ‘yes’ ‘maybe’ or ‘no’ and need to be motivated with one short sentence.
 The maximum number of positive responses is six per university.

-- By 30 November students formally present their final three choices, in no ranking order but with one short sentence of motivation for each university.
-On the basis of these choices, the E.MA Team prepares a proposal for the E.MA Executive Committee.
+On the basis of student choices and university responses, the E.MA Programme Director prepares a proposal for the E.MA Council.
 The E.MA Programme Director will facilitate cases where identifying an appropriate University appears difficult.

 At the beginning of December the E.MA Council takes into account both student and University preferences and finally decides the distribution of students.